Nato wood

-Nato wood is a collective name for wood from Mora trees (the best-known species are Mora excelsa (Mora) and Mora gonggrijpii (Morabukea).
-This should not be confused with Nyatoh (an Asian hardwood from the family Sapotaceae with a very similar look and characteristic to Honduras Mahogany, though totally unrelated).
+Nato wood is a general term for wood from Mora trees.
+The best-known species are Mora excelsa (mora) and Mora gonggrijpii (morabukea).
+This should not be confused with nyatoh, an Asian hardwood from the family Sapotaceae with a very similar look and characteristics to Honduras mahogany, though totally unrelated.

 Mora may vary in appearance, with reddish brown being the dominant color, but with varying shades and often with darker or lighter streaks.
 It has a similar appearance to mahogany, and as such it is often referred to as "eastern mahogany".
 Despite this, the two are unrelated.
 The heartwood is light to medium reddish brown.
 Wide pale yellow-brown sapwood is clearly demarcated from heartwood.
 It has a straight to interlocked grain, with a medium to coarse texture and good natural luster.
 The wood is dense and it is not particularly easy to dry or to work, although it finishes well.
-Mora wood species are not listed in the citeS Appendices or on the IUCN Red List of Threatened Species.
+Mora wood species are not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.